Kirsten Menger-Anderson

 Kirsten Menger-Anderson (born December 6, 1969, in Santa Cruz, California) is an American fiction writer.
-Her latest work and debut novel is The Expert of Subtle Revisions which is published by Penguin Random House and releases March 18, 2025.
+Her latest work and debut novel is The Expert of Subtle Revisions, which was published by Penguin Random House and releases March 18, 2025.
 Her first book, a collection of linked short stories titled Doctor Olaf van Schuler's Brain, was published by Algonquin Books in 2008.
 A number of the collected stories have also appeared in literary journals, such as Ploughshares and the Southwest Review.
 Menger-Anderson has a degree in Economics from Haverford College and an MA in English and creative writing from San Francisco State University.
 She previously held positions at Salon.com and Wired.com.
 Menger-Anderson currently lives in an old Victorian house in San Francisco with her husband and children.
 Her grandfather is the mathematician Karl Menger.